 A Well Rested Brain and Body Can Help Reduce Likelihood of Relapse

 A well rested brain is more likely to be malleable to the changes you are trying to make in your personal philosophy and life strategies.
 But not only that, there are countless logistics to deal with upon being released from rehab, and those life details require a smoothly running brain and the energy to deal with complications in life.
 Even executing the most minor tasks require some amount of mental functionality.
 Without good sleep, and the downtime necessary to find some peaceful meditative moments in your day, your likelihood of relapse increases.

 Without properly functioning cognitive systems, triggers are more difficult to manage and a crisis can feel like the end of the world.
 Those are the sort of moments that can lead you back to drug and alcohol addiction.

 Staying well rested couldn’t be more important to a recovering addict.
 Making sure you’re focusing on doing everything you can for yourself to ensure a restful space when you sleep, and also spending some moments when you are awake, away from the hard mental work of therapy and processing, will help ensure a healthier and more successful sober living.
 Don’t compromise on your down time.
 Always be sure to guard that time so you can be fully functional in your recovery as you transition to living it in conjunction with your everyday responsibilities.

-To get started with the rehab professionals at Florida House Experience, contact us today.
+To get started with the rehab professionals at FHE Health, contact us today.